INSCCOIN/PicoBasic/Astrox Onoso/readme.md

 INSCCOIN 2025 ©
 Game by Ian C Simpson
 ASCII art and concept created by Computee, inspired by classic text adventures.

+Onoso Astrox was created for the Astralixi OS, The OS is now closed source.
+I will not be releasing this game for they're OS.

 ---